supa-wallet/supa-sdk/doc/STRUCTURE.md

 # Documentation Structure

-This document explains the multilingual documentation structure of Walletino SDK.
+This document explains the multilingual documentation structure of Supa SDK.

 ## 📁 Directory Structure